Here's who's on the SAJA Board this year

 She has a Masters in Public Policy from the University of Chicago.
 She tweets as @zainabimam.

 John Laxmi has served as a Board member since 2001, initially as secretary and later as treasurer then most recently as an advisor to the Board.
 His return to the board will assure SAJA of invaluable experience and continuity.
-He returns as treasurer for 2018 and tweets from @johnlaxmi
+He returns as treasurer and tweets from @johnlaxmi

 Sovy Azhath is the at-large officer for SAJA and a producer for CNN HLN in New York where he produces segments, research stories, prep show’s talking points to the anchor/talent and edit video promos & clips for air and on the web.
 He also produces & edits special requested assignment documentary shows.

 Before working at CNN, Azhath worked as an overnight political and sports producer at MSNBC where he produced, wrote, and edited stories and segments.
 He also pre-interviewed special show guests such as Magic Johnson, Dennis Hopper & Tommy Hilfiger.

 Azhath got his first taste in the news business at the NBC News London Bureau where he helped cover the 2005 London Bombings and London's bid for the 2012 Summer Olympic Games.